 “Our solution is e-freight and we are making progress.
 On one important aspect of the e-freight vision, we are close to achieving a significant milestone.
 Global e-AWB penetration is nearly at 50%.
 And the target expectation is to be at 62% by year-end.”

 De Juniac also called upon governments to show further support to the industry by implementing global standards.
 So far, 124 countries have adopted a Montreal Convention governing the regulation of digital documentation but some key countries such as Thailand and Vietnam are not yet on board.

-He also declared that World Trade Organization’s Trade Facilitation Agreement should be implemented quickly to make trade cheaper, faster and easier.
+He also declared that the World Trade Organization's Trade Facilitation Agreement should be implemented quickly to make trade cheaper, faster and easier.